kneasle/ringing/monument/cli/guide.md

 #### `split_tenors`

 If `course_heads` isn't specified, this lets Monument use any courses, as opposed to just those with the tenors together.
-Warning: on higher stages, this will cause Monument to use lots of memory.
+On higher stages, this will almost certainly cause Monument's graph size limit to be reached.
 Defaults to `false`.

 #### `ch_weights`